• Products

 Aids in understanding short-term financial operations

-In assessing whether a company can manage funds properly, the Fund Flow Analysis can be an excellent tool for prospective investors.
+In assessing whether a company can manage funds properly, fund flow analysis can be an excellent tool for prospective investors.
 Investors will then be able to estimate the company's creditworthiness and decide whether it is safe to invest in that particular company.
 Fund flow reports are also beneficial for the organisation's management, as they help in an effective decision-making process, enabling the company to optimise its resources and ultimately maximise profits.

 The statement has the following limitations, although its significance for analysing a company's balance sheet is significant.